 - Click the Settings button to add or remove websites.
 It has to be said that in order to perform this last operations you must have previously surfed websites that embed the tracking codes (script) or cookies.

 - As a further help, Microsoft offers a webpage containing a series of tracking lists which can be added to the tracking tool in Internet Explorer 9.
 Just click the TPL link on the right of such list to automatically open the IE9 tracking tool.

 - Turn off Tracking Protection

-- should i enable or disable tracking protection
+- should tracking protection be on or off

 - How to Change and Use Timezone (Tzutil) in Windows 7